Salesforce Commerce Cloud B2C Commerce Cartridge operational overview

 Option 2 - media uploaded to SFCC and copied to Cloudinary

-• For the product catalog, assets are also expected to reside in Cloudinary, but using the same paths as in SFCC, so that they are ultimately delivered from Cloudinary.
-The paths take the form:
+• For the product catalog assets, which reside and are delivered from Cloudinary but use the same paths as in SFCC, the paths take the form:

 <prefix_path>/images/<path_in_sfcc>